runtimeverification/iele-semantics/data.md

 -   `#rlpDecode` RLP decodes a single `String` into a `JSON`.
 -   `#rlpDecodeList` RLP decodes a single `String` into a `JSONList`, interpereting the string as the RLP encoding of a list.
--   `#pushLen` and `#pushOffset` decode a `WordStack` into a single string in an RLP-like encoding which does not allow lists in its structure.
+-   `#loadLen` and `#loadOffset` decode a `WordStack` into a single string in an RLP-like encoding which does not allow lists in its structure.

 ```{.k .uiuck .rvk}
     syntax JSON ::= #rlpDecode(String)               [function]